A writer with a distinctive voice inspired by the conflicting impulses just under the surface in all of us,

 His script, MARROW, a thriller that explores the macabre side of adoption and suburban life, won 1st Runner Up screenplay at the 2015 Independent Filmmakers Showcase in Los Angeles.
 His script, RANCHO MIRAGE, about a cult-like trio of criminals deep in the California desert who storm into the life of an aging Hollywood star trying to bootstrap himself out of retirement, has also earned awards at various film festivals.

 Active in the publishing world, Chandler has written many short stories and essays for underground journals and popular magazines.
-He is the author of two novels, AMERICAN UPSET and BEE’S TREE.
+He is the author of AMERICAN UPSET, and the soon to be published novel BEE’S TREE.